Advanced AI: Deep Reinforcement Learning in Python Download

 - Experience building machine learning models in Python and Numpy

-- Know how to build a feedforward, convolutional, and recurrent neural network using Theano and Tensorflow
+- Know how to build ANNs and CNNs using Theano or Tensorflow

 This course is all about the application of deep learning and neural networks to reinforcement learning.